In this article, we will discuss how the court marriage can be registered and how can one benefit from the Special Marriage Act 1954.

 - Passport copy along with a valid visa.

 - An individual staying in India needs to show document evidence ( Residence proof or the report from the concerned station house officer).

 - A marital status certificate or the NOC is obtained by a foreign individual from the embassy or the Consulate in India.

 What Are The Attributes In Affidavits?

-Both the bride and the groom should submit the affidavit separately for the solemnisation of court marriage.
+Both the bride and the groom should submit the affidavit separately for the solemnisation of court marriage in one day

 - Mention the DOB (date of birth).

 - Marital status as to whether they are married or widowed, or divorced.

 - A statement declaring that both the parties do not belong to the degree of prohibited relationships.

 What Is The Fee?